 Happy Labor Day, everybody!
-Well, I finally finished the movie pitch I did as part of Anomalous Material’s month-long Hollywood Fantasy Draft blog-a-thon project.
+Well, I finally finished the movie pitch I did as part of a Hollywood Fantasy Draft blog-a-thon project spearheaded by a blogger who sadly is no longer around.
 It has been quite er, laborious effort but definitely fun and worth every second!
 I realize it’s a long one, but I would appreciate you taking the time to read it and let me know what you think.
 Without further ado… I present to you:

 Hearts Want.
 A film by Ridley Scott.